-Chapter 4: Scriptures and tradition in Irenaeus and the canonical New Testament
+Chapter 4: Scriptures and Tradition in Irenaeus and the Canonical New Testament

 The New Testament as a construct and constructor of early Christianity

-As the previous chapters so far have shown, the authors that were presented approach their so-called sources when writing early history of Christianity in stark contrast to how modern historians decide about what they take as evidence; above all, they have a different narrative intention, coupled with different interests.
-The authors of the first millennium, like Gregory of Tours, were interested in consolidating a Roman tradition together with their own ethnic and culturally different background, Orosius, for example, was proud “in the resistance to Rome at Numantia” and “in the fact that Spain has supplied Rome with ‘good emperors’ such as Trajan and Theodosius the Great”, and just as Gregory was keen in inscribing the city of Lyon into the time of birth of Jesus, so Orosius shows pride in the (his?) city of Braga ‘which lies in Gallaecia, has erected a very tall lighthouse looking out towards Britain – work with which few can be compared’.
-Orosius, as we have seen, was guided by apologetic motives to highlight the positive impact that the Christianization had on the Empire.
-Eusebius and Iulius Africanus interpreted history as a pagan frame of contest and challenge for the otherness of conduct and belief that Christians displayed, and with Origen, Tertullian and Irenaeus come their moral and homiletic-catechetical concerns.
-Especially these latter authors show little interest in the historical origins of Christianity, if only for reasons of establishing the authority of apostolic protagonists.
-Above all, they do not distinguish between a period of origin and the later development of the Church, as famously Franz C. Overbeck (1837 - 1905) frequently did.
-Not even Irenaeus developed a history of the beginnings of Christianity, although, as we have seen, he comes close to it, as he is the first to know and make extensive use of Acts.
-But he does it to prove that the most important protagonists and authors of early Christianity preached the right belief in God, not where, when and under what circumstances this preaching happened.
-Although he sometimes mentions some historically sounding details, they are casual elements and not the focus of his narration.
+As the previous chapters have shown, when writing the early history of Christianity, the authors presented thus far approached their so-called sources very differently from modern historians.
+Above all, they had other narrative intentions and interests.
+Authors of the first millennium, such as Gregory of Tours, for instance, were interested in consolidating a Roman tradition that took into account their own ethnic and culturally diverse backgrounds.
+Orosius, for example, took pride in Numantia’s resistance to Rome and “in the fact that Spain has supplied Rome with ‘good emperors’ such as Trajan and Theodosius the Great.”
+And just as Gregory was keen to date the city of Lyon back to the time of Christ’s birth, so too Orosius boasted of the city of Braga, “which lies in Gallaecia [and] has erected a very tall lighthouse looking out towards Britain—a work with which few can be compared.”
+Orosius, as we have seen, was guided by apologetic motives to highlight the positive impact of Christianization on the Empire.
+Eusebius and Iulius Africanus, in turn, interpreted history in the framework of pagan resistance to the alternative conduct and beliefs displayed by Christians, while Origen, Tertullian, and Irenaeus had moral and homiletic-catechetical concerns.
+Indeed, these last three demonstrate little interest in the historical origins of Christianity save when it comes to establishing the authority of the apostles.
+More importantly, they do not distinguish between the origins of the Church and its later development, a dinstinction made famously and frequently by Franz C. Overbeck (1837 - 1905).
+Even Irenaeus refrains from tackling the beginnings of Christianity, although he comes close to doing so, as we have seen, and was the first to know and make extensive use of the Acts of the Apostles.
+Nonetheless, he does it to prove that the central protagonists and authors of early Christianity preached the correct beliefs about God, not to reveal when and under what circumstances this proselytizing occurred.
+Although he does occasionally mention some details that seem historically sound, these are casual addenda rather than the focus of his narrative.

-For this reason alone, we must approach the New Testament with caution, particularly in the form in which it was apparently only compiled at the time of Irenaeus, perhaps even in his environment, and most likely inspired and overlooked by him.
-Whoever might be the redactor behind this collection, Irenaeus is one of the first, if not the first reader known to us who knows it inside out, conveys the meaning of the collection, and certainly is its first propagandist.
-It is therefore wright to approach to the New Testament by reading it through his eyes and with his help.
+For this reason, we must approach the New Testament with caution, particularly in the form in which it was apparently compiled at the time of Irenaeus, perhaps even in his milieu, and most likely under his inspiration and guidance.
+Regardless of who its editor might have been, Irenaeus was among its first readers—if not the first—known to us.
+He knew it inside and out, pronounced himself on the meaning of the collection, and was certainly its first promoter.
+It is therefore appropriate to read the New Testament through his eyes and with his help.